QBDev0ps/DevOps-Cloud-projects/Project16.md

 ***Observations***:

 - What we have now, is sufficient to create the subnet resource required.
-But if you observe, it is not satisfying our business requirement of just `2` subnets.
+But if when we observe closely, it is not satisfying our business requirement of just `2` subnets.
 The `length` function will return number 3 to the `count` argument, but what we actually need is `2`.

-Now, let us fix this.
+Now, we proceed to fix this.

-- Declare a variable to store the desired number of public subnets, and set the default value
+- We declare a variable to store the desired number of public subnets, and set the default value

 ```
   variable "preferred_number_of_public_subnets" {
       default = 2
 }
 ```

-- Next, update the `count` argument with a condition.
+- Next, we update the `count` argument with a condition.
 Terraform needs to check first if there is a desired number of subnets.
-Otherwise, use the data returned by the `lenght` function.
-See how that is presented below.
+Otherwise, use the data returned by the `length` function.
+This is presentedas shown below.

 ```
 # Create public subnets